 Three sizes of round nesting bowls decorated with smart stripes were available for individual purchase as well as in a 300-series set.
 The boxed set included: Pink 401, Sandalwood 402, Blue 403.

 With the addition of Yellow, four colours were offered in three sizes in open stock, allowing for 64 potential colour combinations in a custom set, choosing one of each size.
 There is no 404 in this pattern.
-Rainbow Stripe was available up to 1968 or 1969.
+Rainbow Stripe bowls were produced up to about 1968.

 Children's Set (1966): Blue Trains, Red Circus

 A three-piece set of tableware for children appeared in 1966 and was discontinued by 1968.
 Original packaging dubbed it a Child Feeding Set, and there were two pattern choices, Blue Trains & Red Circus.
 The set includes: 1410 mug, 1416 bowl (1 pt), 791 divided plate (9½").

 Hearth Group (1967): Brittany Blue, Federal Eagle

 Unique shapes debuted with the Hearth Group product line, encompassing mugs, mixing bowls, and round casseroles without handles.
-Casseroles were available only in Brittany Blue, and their unusual lids also serve as a quiche or torte pan.
+Casseroles were available only in Brittany Blue, and their unusual lids also function as a quiche or torte pan.
 Sizes are: 483 (1½ Qt) with 484 lid (7¾"), and 485 (2½ Qt) with 486 lid (9½").